 Harry glared at him but paused in his retort when the door to the staff room, swung open.

 The new Muggle Studies professor stepped in and smiled hesitantly at the trio.
-She was a pretty American witch with wavy, light brown hair and bright blue eyes.
+She was a lovely witch with wavy, light brown hair and bright blue eyes.
 She was small, but she was stunning.
 "Hello," she said quietly, her eyes scanning the room a bit nervously.

 "I'm Hermione Granger," Hermione said helpfully.
 "I'll be teaching transfiguration this year."